SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 <br>

 I only ran the MobileNet model for 20 epochs.
-It acheived is Validation accuracy of 100% by the 7th epoch.
+It achieved 100% Validation accuracy by the 7th epoch.
 It is hard to argue with 100 percent accuracy.

 ___
 # Overall Results Discussion <a name="cnn-results"></a>